Learn-to Camp in Halifax

 A for Adventure

 The A for Adventure movement aims to inspire kids, families and people to get out and explore the world around them!
-We want to inspire the next generation to get outside and play, creating a foundation for a happier, healthier life... and a better life for our planet too!
+A for Adventure wants to inspire the next generation to get outside and play, creating a foundation for a happier, healthier life... and a better life for our planet too!

 Follow us on: